 Published Article

-StandfirstBritish expatriates in Dubai explain what the recent military developments mean for their day-to-day lives.
+StandfirstBritish expatriates in the UAE explain what the recent military developments mean for their day-to-day lives.

 British expatriates in Dubai have told City News how recent military developments in the Middle East are affecting daily life in the United Arab Emirates.